Senior Valuation Limitation

-- In Person — You may apply for a Senior Valuation Limitation at the Tulsa County Assessor's Office between 8:00–5:00 Monday–Friday (excluding holidays) between January 1 and March 15 or within 30 days from the date of issue on the "Notice of Increase in Assessed Value of Real Estate".
+- In Person — You may apply for a Senior Valuation Limitation at the Tulsa County Assessor's Office between 8:00–5:00 Monday–Friday (excluding holidays) between January 1 and March 15 or within 30 days from the mailing date indicated on the "Notice of Increase in Valuation of Real Property".
 Our office is located at Tulsa County Administration Building, Room 215, 500 S. Denver, Tulsa, OK 74103.

 - By Mail — You may download and fill out the Property Valuation Limitation and return it by mail to: